 During the interview process nonimmigrant visas applicants are required to demonstrate significant ties to Croatia compelling their return following their temporary visit to the US.
-Certain documentary evidence can be very helpful in assisting your application and ensuring you receive your visa the following day, if approved.
+Certain documentary evidence can be very helpful in assisting your application and ensuring you receive your visa in two work days, if approved.

 General Documentation for All Visa Types